Home Latest PDF of ADA-DAT: Dental Admission Test

 - Pattern Folding: Visualizing 3D objects after folding patterns.

-3. practicing Comprehension Test (RC):
+3. reading Comprehension Test (RC):

 - Analyzing main ideas, supporting details, and author's tone.